earthly/website/blog/_posts/2021-12-03-kubernetes-docker.md

   nav: "docker"
 toc: true
 author: Damaso Sanoja
-excerpt: "This article explores the comparison between Docker and Kubernetes for local development.
-It discusses the key similarities and differences between the two tools and how their strengths and weaknesses translate to a local development environment.
-Whether you're a software developer or working with cloud-native apps, this article provides insights to help you make an informed choice for your development workflow."
+excerpt: Learn the key similarities and differences between Docker and Kubernetes for local development and discover which tool is better suited for your use case.
+Find out how Docker's versatility and ease of use compare to Kubernetes' built-in container orchestration and unmatched flexibility.
 ---

 You may be wondering, given that [Docker](https://www.docker.com/) is a containerization platform and [Kubernetes](https://kubernetes.io/) is a containerization platform orchestrator, how can the two be compared?
 Aren't they supposed to play different roles?